engineyard/ey-cloud-recipes/cookbooks/mongodb/README.md

 --------

 This recipe likely is broken on 32-bit.
-You should not be running mongodb this way normally so I am not inclined to fix this.
+You should not be running mongodb this way normally so we will not be addressing this.

 Warranty
 --------